Hairy Bikers Christmas Ham Recipe

 Frequently Asked Questions

-• What is the difference between gammon and ham?
-Gammon is a cured leg of pork that needs to be cooked before it can be eaten.
-Ham is a gammon joint that has been cooked and is ready to eat, often sold sliced.
-This recipe uses a gammon joint which you will cook to turn it into ham.
+What is the difference between gammon and ham?
+Gammon is a raw cured leg of pork that needs cooking before eating.
+Once you cook a gammon joint, it becomes ham.

-• Can I use a different kind of mustard?
-Yes, while English mustard provides the classic sharp heat and flavor, you can substitute it with Dijon mustard for a milder tang or wholegrain mustard for a different texture and appearance in the glaze.
+Can I use a different mustard for the glaze?
+English mustard gives the classic sharp heat.
+Dijon works for a milder flavour, or try wholegrain mustard for a different texture.

 Try More Recipes: